 \subsection{Bracelet functions and tripartions}

-We now show that our descriptions of quasi-graphic matroids using bracelet functions and proper tripartitions in fact describe biased graphic matroids.
+We now show that our descriptions of quasi-graphic matroids using bracelet functions and proper tripartitions in fact describe biased-graphic matroids.

-\begin{theorem} Let $M$ be a biased graphic matroid with graph $G$.
+\begin{theorem} Let $M$ be a biased-graphic matroid with graph $G$.
 If $G$ is 2-connected, then the circuits of $M$ are precisely those edge sets given by $\Cc(G,\Bb,\chi)$ for some proper bracelet function $\chi$ on the bracelet graph of $\GB$. \end{theorem}

 \begin{proof} Let $\chi$ be the bracelet function defined according to the independence or dependence of each bracelet in $M$; that is, for each bracelet $B$ of $G$, $\chi(B) = \mathsf{independent}$ if and only if $B \in \Ii(M)$.